olvid-io/Olvid-Bot-Quickstart/docs/index.md

 :target: https://olvid.io
 ```

-# Olvid Bots
+# Olvid Bots Documentation

-Welcome to Olvid Bot's documentation!
+Welcome to the world of Olvid Bots!

-This guide is designed to help you easily install and develop your own Olvid Bots.
+This comprehensive guide will walk you through the process of installing and developing your very own customized bots.

 ## Glossary